vladopajic/go-test-coverage/README.md

   paths:
     - \.pb\.go$    # excludes all protobuf generated files
     - ^pkg/bar     # exclude package `pkg/bar`

-# NOTES:
-# - symbol `/` in all path regexps will be replaced by current OS file path separator
-#   to properly work on Windows.
 ```

 ### Exclude Code from Coverage